emdgroup/foundry-dev-tools/docs/installation.md

 using
 the [Third Party Applications](https://www.palantir.com/docs/foundry/platform-security-third-party/third-party-apps-overview/) feature of Foundry.
-Internally, this uses the Palantir provided library `pyfoundry-auth` to handle the authentication flows.
+Internally, this uses the Palantir provided library `palantir-oauth-client` to handle the authentication flows.

 It is recommended to set up foundry-dev-tools with the dependency, using `foundry-libs`: